Book Learn Pass Logo

 Highway Code

-Every day millions of people use the road network to complete essential tasks, from travelling to school and work, to delivering goods and providing services to households across the UK.
-To ensure the road is a safe environment for all concerned, the DVSA have produced a handbook called the Highway Code and it contains a set of rules and regulations that govern the road.
+Every day millions of people use the road network to complete essential tasks, from travelling to school and work to delivering goods and providing services to households across the UK.
+To ensure the road is a safe environment for all concerned, the DVSA has produced a handbook called the Highway Code and it contains a set of rules and regulations that govern the road.

 As well as making the road a safer place, the Highway Code is important because many of the rules contained are legally binding, which means breaking any of these can be considered a criminal offence.
 Such rules are annotated with MUST/MUST NOT and breaking any of these can lead to fines, penalty points and in extreme cases imprisonment.